 Depending on the intended use, the ideal steel choice for Katana is quite different.
-If you intend to make or acquire Katana just as a showpiece, then stainless steel is an ideal choice.
+Stainless steel is ideal if you intend to make or acquire Katana just as a showpiece.
 On the other hand, if you want to have a functional katana sword, materials like carbon, spring, or tool steels are recommended, including:

 - 1060 Steel